-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. BASIS OF PREPARATION

-Basis of presentation

-The financial statements of the Trust have been prepared by management in accordance with International Financial Reporting Standards ("IFRS").

-Basis of preparation

-Statement of compliance

 The financial statements of the Trust have been prepared in accordance with International Financial Reporting Standards ("IFRS") and interpretations adopted by the International Accounting Standards Board ("IASB").

-The financial statements of the Trust were authorized for issue by the Trustee on June 12, 2019.

-Basis of Measurement

-The financial statements of the Trust have been prepared on the historical cost basis except for available-for-sale and fair value through profit and loss financial assets that are measured at fair value.
+The financial statements of the Trust have been prepared on the historical cost basis except for fair value through other comprehensive income and fair value through profit and loss financial assets that are measured at fair value.
 The financial report has been prepared on a going concern basis.

-Functional and presentation currency

 The financial statements are presented in Canadian dollars, which is the Trust's functional currency.
 The financial statements of the Trust have been rounded off to the nearest thousand dollars, unless otherwise stated.

-Use of estimates and judgments
+The financial statements of the Trust were authorized for issue by the Trustee on June 29, 2020.